sandra-saah/SmartcareAppProject-Final/Readme.md

 - let an existing patient book appoitnemnt with dr First (doctor) on friday afternoon. dr first hold surgery with patient and issue prescription and invoice. let patient pay the bill. admin decides to change the fee for 10min surgery applicable to all patients.

-Needs to be done :

-* CSS needs to be done and fully finished (ayan)